- How fast is the coronavirus spreading, and how can we slow it down?

 The University of Antwerp’s Master of Epidemiology is unique in Flanders.

 - Focus on epidemiological methods.
-You will learn how to design research and which methods you can use.
-You will also deepen your knowledge of statistics.
+You will learn how to design studies, measure occurrence and association and assess bias.
+You will also acquire competencies in statistics.

 - International classrooms.
-You will join a group of students from all over the world, with different study backgrounds.
-That diversity will broaden your view.
+You will join a group of students from all over the world with different backgrounds.
+This diversity will broaden your view.

 - Green campus and the city within reach.
-Your classes take place on Campus Drie Eiken.
-You will receive lectures in large, modern auditoria and practice your skills in well-equipped practical rooms.
+Your classes are held on Campus Drie Eiken.
+You will receive lectures in large, modern auditoriums and practice your skills in well-equipped practical rooms.